Electrical Conductivity (salinity) Werribee River

 How do I apply for a licence?

-- Contact our Assets Officer to discuss your plan.
+- Contact our Land Management Coordinator to discuss your plan.
 This will include an on-site meeting.

 - Submit an application form: Request for the Approval of Private Works (no payment is needed up front)